a-n-rose/language-classifier/matched_backgroundnoise/README.md

 ```

 ## ToDo
-* Make sure wave files will be processed even if they are in subdirectories of the subdirectory (They will be processed in the tgz files, no matter how far down the subdirectory chain they go)
+* Check speeds between matchbackground2mfcc.py and matchbackground2mfcc_version2.py (The former expects .wav files to be in the immediate subdirectores; the latter allows more flexibility in subdirectory structure)
+* Use MFCCs to train algorithms

 ## License